theo-donacik/learn-security-examples/tampering/tampering.md

 Answer the following:

-1. Briefly explain the potential vulnerabilities in **insecure.ts**
+1. Briefly explain the potential vulnerabilities in **insecure.ts** Insecure.ts takes a user's input and redners it, which allows for cross-site scripting attacks.

 2. Briefly explain how a malicious attacker can exploit them.
+    If a malicious user submits script code instead of just a string, it will be executed when loaded by the browser, so if viewed by other users, they will load and run the malicious script.

 3. Briefly explain why **secure.ts** does not have the same vulnerabilties?
+    Secure.ts sanitizes the input, so the HTML script tag submitted is just treated as a string and cannot be executed by the browser.